How to Get the Most Out of Progressive Muscle Relaxation

 PMR has been shown to be a useful aid in helping to treat a wide range of disorders, including tension headaches, anxiety, insomnia, irritable bowel syndrome, and many others.2,3,4 Because many disorders and illnesses can worsen with stress, learning to reduce stress and tension can take you a step closer to overall wellness.
 Naturally, if you have medical concerns you should talk to your medical provider first and ask if progressive muscle relaxation would be helpful to include in your treatment plan.

-Optimally, PMR is done twice a day for about 15–20 minutes5 and can be done in three simple steps:
+Optimally, PMR is done twice a day for about 15–20 minutes and can be done in three simple steps:4

 Be cautious while tensing sensitive areas like your neck and spine, and also with your feet and toes to avoid cramping.
 Tensing each muscle group at least twice can help warm up the muscle first before releasing more tension the second time.
 The beauty of PMR is that you don’t have to tense very hard in order to learn the difference between tense and relaxed states.